Alan Maybury: Hearts of Midlothian

-Leicester
+Leicester City

-When Levein left Hearts to manage Leicester City, he made signing Maybury one of his priorities and Alan joined up at the Walkers Stadium in January 2005 for a nominal fee, in a double signing with striker Mark de Vries, both signing three and a half-year contracts.
+When Levein left Hearts to manage Leicester City, he made signing Maybury one of his priorities and Alan joined up at the Walkers Stadium in January 2005 for a nominal fee, in a double signing with striker Mark de Vries, both signing three-and-a-half-year contracts.
 Levein was eventually sacked, but Maybury continued to feature in the first team, playing at right back.

 On 14 August 2006, Leicester were approached by Sunderland regarding Maybury's availability.
 The deal possibly fell through with no news update.
 Maybury was however transfer listed by then-manager Martin Allen on 4 June 2007, having been replaced by Bruno Ngotty and Richard Stearman.
 He was given permission to train with Hearts on 21 January 2008, to maintain his fitness while searching for a new club.

 On 15 May 2008, he was released by Leicester as his contract was close to expiring and was not going to be renewed by the club.